APPLICATION AND PROGRAM GUIDELINES

 Background

 This program will support artists at key career stages.
 It is intended to recognize and increase artists’ capacity for continued contribution to the field and our state.
 Through unrestricted funding and state-wide recognition as a California Arts Council Artist Fellow, this program is meant to uplift individual artistic practice.
 Artists and cultural practitioners from all disciplines are eligible to apply, with the intention of supporting diverse geographies and communities.
-Applications will open on Friday, March 10.
+Applications were accepted between March and May 2023.

 Central California Region Program